mac-comp127/registrar-solution/README.md

 Replace the last item in the contract above with the following new rule:

-- An existing enrollment limit now should be modifiable at eny time, regardless of whether students have already started registering.
+- An existing enrollment limit now should be modifiable at any time, regardless of whether students have already started registering.
     > (R1) The enrollment limit cannot change to be less than the number of students already registered.

     > (R2) If students are on the waitlist and the enrollment limit increases, the students automatically are enrolled (up to the new enrollment limit).